javascript-tutorial/en.javascript.info/2-ui/2-events/01-introduction-browser-events/article.md

 Here the same object handles both events.
 Please note that we need to explicitly setup the events to listen using `addEventListener`.
 The `menu` object only gets `mousedown` and `mouseup` here, not any other types of events.

-The method `handleEvent` does not have to do all the job by itself.
+The method `handleEvent` does not have to do all the work by itself.
 It can call other event-specific methods instead, like this:

 ```html run
 <button id="elem">Click me</button>